First Timothy 4:3

 who participate in the pursuit of them will not have their faith in God through

-brought into organized Christianity as so many are doing, then
+brought into organized Christianity as so many are doing, then what should we

-what should I do with my time and efforts?
-The Bible tells us what not to do,
+do with my time and efforts?
+The Bible tells us what not to do, but it does not

-but it does not then leave a void.
-It also tells us what to do with our time
+then leave a void.
+It also tells us what to do with our time and efforts in order

-and efforts in order to fill up the void.
+to fill up the void.
 It says, Exercise thyself rather unto godliness.
-Its not the pilgrimages that
+It is not the

-to explain how to become a godly person: exercise.
+this verse to explain how to become a godly person: exercise.

 First Timothy 4:8 says, For bodily exercise profits a little: